Balthazark/n-puzzle/README.md

 - [ ] The page must be responsive and work on mobile, tablet, etc.
 - [ ] The tiles must be numbered from 1 upwards, with exactly one empty space.
-- [ ] Tiles are moved by clicking on a tile in the same column or row as the empty square.
+- [ ] Tiles are moved by clicking on a tile in the same column or row as the empty square and multiple tiles can be moved.
 - [ ] Implement a shuffle function to randomize the tiles, ensuring the puzzle remains solvable.
+- [ ] Puzzle tiles should be shuffled in the initial state.
-- [ ] Utilize the Google font Open Sans for all text.
+- [x] Utilize the Google font Open Sans for all text.
 - [ ] Display a message or indication when the user solves the puzzle.
-- [ ] Include unit and component tests to validate the game's business logic and UI components.

 ## Extras

-- While UI for dynamic configuration by the user is not required, it would be nice to have!
+- [ ] While UI for dynamic configuration by the user is not required, it would be nice to have!
 Would enable ease of visual testing for responsive design as well.

 ## Time spent

+Down below is a rough time estimate of time spent for the code test.

 - Planning and writing first draft for documentation: ~1h
 - Init and config project: ~1h